Is Ellen Pompeo Right About How We React To Successful Women?

 The notion sounds paradoxical — why wouldn’t women support each other in the workplace?
 But perhaps Pompeo’s encounters are informed by an inequity that goes deeper than women making 80 cents on the dollar.

-Sexist attitudes in the workplace are projected and internalised by everyone.
+Sexist attitudes in the workplace are projected and internalized by everyone.
 When it comes to professional leadership, both men and women often expect men to be in charge.
-Women, especially women of colour, frequently face difficulty in being seen as leaders, and many times there’s a false perception that a single instance of representation is the same thing as real workplace equality.
+Women, especially women of color, frequently face difficulty in being seen as leaders, and many times there’s a false perception that a single instance of representation is the same thing as real workplace equality.

 Pompeo is careful to note that she had the security of more than a decade of Grey’s under her belt when she went to lobby on her own behalf, and there’s no doubt she earned her success.
 But her experience underscores the reality that women are too often forced to turn against each other and duke it out for a few precious seats at the top — when the real solution is making more room at the table for all of us.